coderefinery/coderefinery.org/content/join/meetings.md

 This is the place to drop by if you have questions or would like to get involved but don't know where to start.

+We are currently piloting topical meetings open for everyone interested in the topic:
+- 6.5.
+Planning the autumn CodeRefinery workshop
+- 13.5 Welcome CodeRefinery ambassadors!
+- 20.5 (no meeting)
+- TBD

 - [Next meeting agenda and connection details](https://hackmd.io/@coderefinery/team-meeting)
 - Calendar invites: [Subscribe to "team events" calendar here](/calendars/), which includes these meetings.